-Sybersecurit Glossary 101
+Sybersecurit Glossary 101 Trustwave

-Trustwave®

-Government Solutions

-For over 20 years, Trustwave and Trustwave Government Solutions have worked to provide the tools, technology and the insight to combat malicious cyber threats and protect our customers in both the public and private sectors.

-In today's world, cyber threats continue to evolve, and so does the terminology.
+Cybersecurity Glossary 101 In today's world, cyber threats continue to evolve and so does the terminology.
 It can be challenging to keep up with the various acronyms, new defense methods and emerging technology.
-That's why Trustwave decided to put together this cyber security glossary.
-I hope this pocket guide will put the latest cyber security terminology at your fingertips.

-Sincerely,

-Bill Rucker

-President, Trustwave Government Solutions

-2FA -2 Factor Authentication

-2FA requires both knowledge (like a password) and something tangible (such as a hardware or software authentication system) to gain access to a protected computer system.

-Adaptive Authentication

-Adaptive Authentication is a method for selecting the right authentication factors depending on a user's risk profile and tendencies - it adapts the authentication type to each situation.

-AI - Artificial Intelligence

-Al is technology that appears to emulate human behavior in that it can continually learn and draw its own conclusions (even based on novel or abstract concepts), engage in natural dialog with people, and / or replace people in the execution of more complex (non-routine) tasks.

-AV - Antivirus

-Antivirus software is a computer program or set of programs that seek, detect, prevent and/ or remove software viruses and malware (like worms, trojans and adware).

-API - Application Programming Interface

-API is a software intermediary that allows two applications to talk to each other.
+We hope this pocket guide will put the latest cyber security terminology at your fingertips.
+2FA -2 Factor Authentication 2FA requires both knowledge (like a password) and something tangible (such as a hardware or software authentication system) to gain access to a protected computer system.
+Adaptive Authentication Adaptive Authentication is a method for selecting the right authentication factors depending on a user's risk profile and tendencies - it adapts the authentication type to each situation.
+AI - Artificial Intelligence Al is technology that appears to emulate human behavior in that it can continually learn and draw its own conclusions (even based on novel or abstract concepts), engage in natural dialog with people, and / or replace people in the execution of more complex (non-routine) tasks.
+AV - Antivirus Antivirus software is a computer program or set of programs that seek, detect, prevent and/ or remove software viruses and malware (like worms, trojans and adware).
+API - Application Programming Interface API is a software intermediary that allows two applications to talk to each other.
 An example of this would be using an app on your mobile phone, as the app needs to connect to the internet and sends data to a server.
-Then the server retries that date, interprets it, performs the necessary actions and sends it back to your mobile phone.
+Then the server retries that data, interprets it, performs the necessary actions and sends it back to your mobile phone.